darrenburns/textual-autocomplete/README.md

 Notice the count displayed in the prefix increment and decrement based on the character count in the input.

 ![Screen Recording 2025-03-18 at 18 26 42](https://github.com/user-attachments/assets/ca0e039b-8ae0-48ac-ba96-9ec936720ded)

+## Customizing Behavior

+If you need custom behavior, `InputAutoComplete` is can be subclassed.

+A good example of how to subclass and customize behavior is the `PathInputAutoComplete` widget, which is a subclass of `InputAutoComplete`.

+Some methods you may want to be aware of which you can override:

+- `get_candidates`: Return a list of `DropdownItem` objects - called each time the input changes or the cursor position changes.
+Note that if you're overriding this in a subclass, you'll need to make sure that the `get_candidates` parameter passed into the `InputAutoComplete` constructor is set to `None` - this tells `textual-autocomplete` to use the subclassed method instead of the default.
+- `get_search_string`: The string that will be used to filter the candidates.
+You may wish to only use a portion of the input text to filter the candidates rather than the entire text.
+- `apply_completion`: Apply the completion to the target input widget.
+Receives the value the user selected from the dropdown and updates the `Input` directly using it's API.
+- `post_completion`: Called when a completion is selected.
+Called immediately after `apply_completion`.
+The default behaviour is just to hide the completion dropdown (after performing a completion, we want to immediately hide the dropdown in the default case).

 ## More Examples